realxujiang/realxujiang/README.md

 I'm also a loyal fan of the Rust language and look forward to developing an OLTP database system using Rust.

-Currently I am working on the database engine of panda at @[hetudb](https://github.com/hetudb).
+Currently I am working on the database engine of hetu at @[hetudb](https://github.com/hetudb).

 I used to worked in the Snowberg team at Alibaba and am responsible for developing query engine and storage features.